Judicial Performance Evaluation System And Commissions

-- Procedures and duties common to all commissions are combined in a more user-friendly fashion;
+- Procedures and duties common to all commissions are combined in a more user-friendly fashion.

 - The state commission is tasked with developing surveys to provide to persons who are affected by justices and judges and to develop guidelines and procedures to make such surveys readily available to those persons.
-The state commission shall develop guidelines and procedures to provide attorneys, pro se litigants, and clients with accessible and timely opportunities to review the surveys.
+The state commission shall develop rules, guidelines, and procedures to provide attorneys, pro se litigants, and clients with accessible and timely opportunities to review the surveys.

 - The state commission is required to gather and maintain statewide data and post a report of the data on its website at least 30 days prior to each retention election; and

 - Beginning in January 2019, and every 2 years thereafter, the judicial department shall include a summary of the commissions' activities in the department's 'State Measurement for Accountable, Responsive, and Transparent (SMART) Government Act' presentation to the joint judicial committee.